 '''

 estimateAmbience(...)

 ambientProfileEmpty(m, ...)

 S4 method for signature 'ANY'

 ambientProfileEmpty(

 m,

 lower = 100,

 by.rank = NULL,

 known.empty = NULL,

 round = TRUE,

 good.turing = TRUE,

 BPPARAM = SerialParam()

 )

+S4 method for signature 'SummarizedExperiment'

+'''

+'''

-S4 method for signature 'SummarizedExperiment' ambientProfileEmpty(m, ..., assay.type = "counts") '''
+ambientProfileEmpty(m, ..., assay.type = "counts")

+'''
-0 1 For the generic. turther arguments to pass to individual methods.

-For the SummarizedExperiment method, further arguments to pass to the $\ensuremath{\mathsf{ANY}}$ m A numeric matrix-like object - usually a dgTMatrix or dgCMatrix - containing droplet data prior to any filtering or cell calling.
+••• For the generic, further arguments to pass to individual methods.
+For the SummarizedExperiment method, further arguments to pass to the ANY method.
+For estimateAmbience, arguments to pass to ambientProfileEmpty. m A numeric matrix-like object - usually a dgTMatrix or dgCMatrix - containing droplet data prior to any filtering or cell calling .
 Columns represent barcoded droplets, rows represent genes.

-For estimateAmbience, arguments to pass to ambientProfileEmpty.

-For emptyDrops, this may also be a SummarizedExperiment object containing such a matrix.

-lower A numeric scalar specifying the lower bound on the total UMI count, at or below which all barcodes are assumed to correspond to empty droplets.

-by . rank An optional integer scalar, used as an alternative to lower to identifying assumed empty droplets - see Details.

-known.empty an optional integer vector indexing barcodes that will be assumed to be empty, over-riding lower and by rank.

-round Logical scalar indicating whether to check for non-integer values in m and, if present, round them for ambient profile estimation (see ?ambientProfileEmpty)

-and the multinomial simulations.

-good.turing Logical scalar indicating whether to perform Good-Turing estimation of the proportions.

-BPPARAM A BiocParallelParam object indicating whether parallelization should be used.

-assay.type Integer or string specifying the assay containing the count matrix.
+For emptyDrops, this may also be a SummarizedExperiment object containing such a matrix. lower A numeric scalar specifying the lower bound on the total UMI count, at or below which all barcodes are assumed to correspond to empty droplets. by.rank An optional integer scalar, used as an alternative to lower to identifying assumed empty droplets - see Details. known.empty an optional integer vector indexing barcodes that will be assumed to be empty, over-riding lower and by.rank. round Logical scalar indicating whether to check for non-integer values in m and, if present, round them for ambient profile estimation (see ?ambientProfileEmpty) and the multinomial simulations. good.turing Logical scalar indicating whether to perform Good-Turing estimation of the proportions.
+BPPARAM A BiocParallelParam object indicating whether parallelization should be used. assay.type Integer or string specifying the assay containing the count matrix.